Add. Information

 Through an intentionally developed program, students can learn and grow with one another through their projects, the program, and with the support of the graduate student advisor, CCL staff, faculty advisor, and community partner.
 The program is broken up into weekly meetings, project meetings, and program-wide meetings.
 These all allow students to develop into civic professionals and ethical researchers within the community.
 The following are required meetings as part of the program:

-• Team Meetings are weekly meetings led by the graduate student advisor to further develop the project, provide mentorship and overall team development and guidance.
+• Student Team Meetings are weekly meetings led by the graduate student advisor to further develop the project, provide mentorship and overall team development and guidance.
 Workshopping and brainstorming during the team meetings will allow for stronger and more directed All Hands Meetings.
 These meetings are held sometime during M-F 9-5

-• All HART Meetings are meetings throughout the semester to help situate the context of the work each team is doing with respect to civic practices, engaged scholarship, and civic professionalism.
+• Cohort Meetings are meetings throughout the semester to help situate the context of the work each team is doing with respect to civic practices, engaged scholarship, and civic professionalism.
 With a larger focus on supporting student development as civic professionals, these meetings will begin as CCL staff and graduate student run but will translate to open spaces of collaboration between the teams in the latter half of the semester.
 These meetings are typically held sometime between M-F 9-6:30pm

 Projects are based in a social justice lens of supporting a community partner in work that is timely, relevant, and of importance to their organization.
 Each semester, HART offers 2-4 projects that students may apply to based on fit and interest.
 The community partner perspective is what makes these projects unique from other opportunities on or off campus, as there is an intentional approach to engagement where the community partner plays a large role in supporting the student team in their work throughout the project timeline.

-Timeline
+Fall Timeline

-• December 2023- applications released
+• August - applications released

-• January 15th and 16th - interviews (Zoom)
+• Second week of semester - interviews (Zoom)

-• Week of January 22nd- program begins
+• Third week of the semester- program begins

 • January